Yanivs24/Deep_AutoPreaspiration/README.md

 ## Setup
 First, navigate to the project root directory.

-In order to work with a new data, the wav files should be converted to 6kHz mono.
+In order to work with a new data, the wav files should be converted to 16kHz mono.
-This can be done by typing:
+This can be done by typing (***A prerequisite for this script is installing SoX utility***):

 	$ python scripts/format_wav_files.py DIRECTORY_PATH

 When 'DIRECTORY_PATH' is the path of the directory containing the data (wav&TextGrids) This will place all the formatted wav files and the corresponding TextGrids in: DIRECTORY_PATH/formated